Valérie Favre

-Valérie Favre (born 1959, Evilard, Switzerland) is a Swiss artist based in Berlin.
-Since 2006 she is Professor of painting at the Universität der Künste in Berlin.
+Valérie Favre (born 1959) is a Swiss artist who has been a professor of painting at the Universität der Künste in Berlin since 2006.

 Biography

-Valérie Favre grew up in the Swiss canton of Berne.
+Born in Evilard, Switzerland, Favre grew up in the canton of Bern.
 Having worked as a stage designer and actress at the theater in Paris in the early 1980s, she developed an interest in painting.
 After 18 years in France, she relocated to Berlin in 1998.

 History of works 1989–2010

 During her career, Favre's works have grown in a series of interconnected cycles, showing references to different fields of art history, geopolicy, philosophy, theater and film as well as her interest in narration in general.